-- RG 204.292 You can get bankruptcy checks on your responsible managers and fit and proper persons from the Australian Financial Security Authority (AFSA). - RG 204.293 AFSA maintains the National Personal Insolvency Index (NPII), which contains information on proceedings and administrations under the Bankruptcy Act. - You can provide a point in time search from AFSA's Bankruptcy Register week.
+- RG 204.292 You can get bankruptcy checks on your responsible managers and fit and proper persons from the Australian Financial Security Authority (AFSA). - RG 204.293 AFSA maintains the National Personal Insolvency Index (NPII), which contains information on proceedings and administrations under the Bankruptcy Act. - You can provide a point in time search from AFSA's Bankruptcy Register Search or from an external provider that contains a complete and accurate account of the information contained in the NPII.
+The Bankruptcy Register Search is an online service that is available 24 hours a day, seven days a week.
 A fee is payable to conduct a search.
 You can choose to conduct a search by name and date of birth or using an AFSA reference number.